This Thanksgiving, I want to intentionally make time to reflect on one aspect of my life for which I am very thankful: running.

 I have never once experienced a negative interaction with another runner.
 We are out there to help build ourselves up, hoping to bring others up along the way.
 No one bothers to check if you look different from them.

 Running provides a safe place of acceptance.

-Today, I am counting my blessings in more ways than one, and am counting running as one of the best.
-I am thankful for running and everything it has brought to my life, and the world.
+Over these next few days, I am counting my blessings in more ways than one, and am counting running as one of the greatest.
+I am thankful for running and everything it has brought to my life and the world.
 The inspiration I feel seeing other runners meet their goals or use their skills to help others is unreal.

 There’s always a reason to be thankful.